milasudril/anja/README.md

 	`wget` and `jq` Command-line JSON processor.
  * pkg-config -- Return metainformation about installed libraries
  * python3 -- An interpreted, interactive, object-oriented programming language
+ * xdpyinfo -- Display information utility for X
+ * xsltproc -- Command-line XSLT processor
+ * Xvfb -- Virtual X server

+ ### Other dependencies

+ Anja uses the font *Linux Libertine* in some of the SVG files.
+If this font is not installed, a serif substitude will be used instead.

 Build instructions (ubuntu or debian-like systems)
 --------------------------------------------------
-These steps should be sufficient to compile Anja on Ubuntu:
+These steps should be sufficient to compile Anja on an *Ubuntu desktop:

-	sudo apt-get install pkg-config libgtk-3-dev g++ blender inkscape \
+	sudo apt-get install jackd2 pkg-config libgtk-3-dev g++ blender inkscape \
 		libjack-jackd2-dev libsndfile-dev libgtksourceview-3.0-dev \
-		libjemalloc-dev
+		libjemalloc-dev Xvfb octave
 	make

 In order to compile `maike`, you will also need `libjansson-dev`.
 You may need to add a more up-to-date version of blender.
 Ubuntu users can use this PPA:

  * https://launchpad.net/~thomas-schiex/+archive/ubuntu/blender

+The KxStudio repositories may contain a more up-to-date version of JACK.
+More information can be found here: http://kxstudio.linuxaudio.org/Repositories

 After compling Anja, the binary will be located in `__targets_rel` or `__targets_dbg`.